 - Recognise the patient's strengths.
 Make statements which help patients to see themselves in a more positive light and believe that change is possible.

 - Use reflective listening.
 Actively listen to the patient and demonstrate your understanding of their emotional state and point of view by using reflective learning statements, and through your own body language and verbal communication.
 A key part of MI is picking up verbal cues which reflect a patient's state of mind, from preparing to change to actively committing to it.

 - Summarising.
 Recap what has been discussed during a consultation, drawing patients' attention to anything they have said which indicates a desire for change or readiness to move on.

 As well as helping you to address patients' lifestyles more effectively, the principles behind MI are central to ethical practice.
 Of course, MI techniques are likely to test your consultation skills at first but with training, supervision and feedback on performance they can be a powerful asset so it's worth understanding them fully and practising them before you qualify.
 To find out more, ask your supervisor or visit stephenrollnick.com

-This guidance was correct at publication 15/11/2013.
-It is intended as general guidance for members only.
+This page was correct at publication on 15/11/2013.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.